Hong Kong legislators push to remove the Queen from local laws06 December 2022

-Hiroe and Associates provides services concerning patents, utility models, trademarks, industrial designs, copyright, unfair competition, licensing, searches, prosecution, litigation, opinions, maintenance, renewal, technology transfer, counseling, and more.
+Hiroe and Associates provides services concerning patent, utility model, trademark, industrial design, copyright, unfair competition, licensing, search, prosecution, litigation, opinion, maintenance, renewal, technology transfer, counselling and more.
 The firm’s well-rounded team of professionals, which is based in Gifu Prefecture outside Nagoya, provides expertise in a wide range of technical fields and intellectual property law.
-Director Masanori Hiroe is a key contact.
+Masanori Hiroe and Takenori Hiroe are key contacts.

 Hirohito Katsunuma leads Katsunuma International Patent Office in Tokyo.
 Along with patent attorney Maya Kadonaga, they provide advice in a variety of areas, specializing in computer software, nuclear power, petrochemical engineering, semiconductor and manufacturing equipment.

 Since 1957, Kawaguti & Partners has been a full-service IP law firm for regional and international clients of all sizes in Tokyo.
 Led by president Katsumasa Osaki, the team provides prosecution and litigation advice.
 Specialized advice comes from many including vice president Mitsumasa Ihara.